-Lead list management is still the key to boosting ROI in an increasingly inbound marketing universe.
+Leads list management is still the key to boosting ROI in an increasingly inbound marketing universe.
 How should you measure the value of purchased or rented leads?
 Here are five of the most important dimensions to consider (the first three work just as well for measuring inbound leads).

 - Call to Close

-- Clicks from Email
+- Clicks From Email

 - Cost per Lead

-- Time from Lead to Close
+- Time From Lead to Close

 Here, too, the data can be more valuable even than the lead conversion.
 Knowing what kinds of leads are converting to close, and which are struggling, can be invaluable to creating and maintaining an effective sales strategy.
-Robust communication between marketing and sales departments is essential and Call to Close is one of the key metrics spanning both.
+Robust communication between marketing and sales departments is essential and Calls to Close is one of the key metrics spanning both.

 Again, since outbound leads tend to be more expensive, it is beneficial to align them as closely as possible with the target sales cycle length.
 Use the time it takes to bring a given set of leads all the way to sale to help determine the value of those leads.
 As much as possible, try to shrink the time between lead and sale to below your overall cycle.